What is Anterior Cruciate Ligament Injury or ACL Tear?

-- Regular participation in sporting activity which needs a functional ACL.
+- Regular participation in a sporting activity that needs a functional ACL.

 - Future plans

-NOTE: If a person with ACL tear doesn’t participate in a multi-directional sport which requires a functional ACL and doesn’t have feeling of unstable knee, he doesn’t need to undergo ACL reconstruction surgery.
+NOTE: If a person with ACL tear doesn’t participate in a multi-directional sport that requires a functional ACL and doesn’t have a feeling of the unstable knee, he doesn’t need to undergo ACL reconstruction surgery.

 - Reduce pain and inflammation.

 - Improve functionality e.g. walking, running, squatting, hopping, and landing.